 It came from the Source, to the Source it returns;

-It slept in a jewel, it leaped in a wave,
+It slept in the jewel, it leaped in the wave;

-It roamed in the forest, it rose from the grave.
+It roamed in the forest, it rose in the grave;

 It took on strange garbs for long aeons of years,

-And NOW as the soul of YOURSELF it appears.
+And now in the soul of yourself it appears.